What is Adware?

 Many types of adware are capable of tracking what you do on the web and then reporting back to advertisers who want to target their ads specifically for your demographic.

-What does AdWare do?
+What Does AdWare Do?

 • It tracks everything someone does online in order show them more relevant advertisements than would be shown by standard algorithms; these “relevant” ads are often malicious in nature.